-If you fall overboard or capsize and are unable to re-enter your boat:
+If you fall overboard or capsize and are unable to reenter your boat:

-- Keep your PFD on and remain calm - Do not waste energy by thrashing about or trying to remove clothing or footwear.
-This leads to exhaustion and increases the loss of air that pumps blood away from the core of your body and into your extremities which can shorten your survival time.
+- · Keep your PFD on and remain calm - Do not waste energy by thrashing about or trying to remove clothing or footwear.
+This leads to exhaustion and increases the loss of air that keeps you

 Minimize heat loss.
 If possible, cover your head and button clothing.
 Keep your head out of water and get as much of your body out of the water as possible.
 Fifty percent of body heat is lost from the head.
 Crawl onto the overturned boat if possible.
-If not, assume the Heat Escape Lessening Posture (H.E.L.P.) or the Huddle Position if with
+Assume the Heat Escape Lessening Posture (H.E.L.P.) position or the Huddle Position if with others.